 Interesting Animals: Penguins

-Students will be able to share key ideas from a text through writing.
+Students will be able to share key ideas from a text in conversations and writing.

 - Introduce the lesson by displaying the different images of Antarctica and penguins.